 Quest Bars Pricing

-The pricing depends upon the option taken.
+As of October 4th, 2019, the pricing depends upon the option taken.
 You can buy single bars or packs of 12, 24, and 36.
 You can also buy a 12-flavor sample pack or a 6-flavor sample pack as well.
 Here’s how the pricing breaks down:

 - Single bar — $2.39 USD